 There are smaller versions of the dental implant, aptly named “mini dental implants” which may inspire greater confidence in patients and tooth-colored implants made of zirconia which can be an attractive option compared to the grey metal base of titanium implants.

-Which is Best?Ultimately, the best single tooth restoration is the one that both you and Dr. Perkiomaki think will best suit your needs and aesthetic concerns during your consultation.
+Which is Best?Ultimately, the best single tooth restoration is the one that both you and Dr. Perkiomaki or Dr. Bennett think will best suit your needs and aesthetic concerns during your consultation.
 Contact us today at (503) 292-8996 to begin the process!